truenas/documentation/content/SCALE/GettingStarted/Install/InstallPrepEnterprise.md

 ## Required Access and Information

 Because there are many possible scenarios for network configurations, this section covers the basics of the access and information required to configure SCALE to work in your network environment.
-If you are the individual tasked with installing and configuring the TrueNAS SCALE server but are not responsible for network services in your company, contact your network administrator to request they provision and verify new IP address assignments and provide the other information for access.
+If you are the individual tasked with installing and configuring the TrueNAS server but are not responsible for network services in your company, contact your network administrator to request they provision and verify new IP address assignments and provide the other information for access.

 ## Physical Access